 ksmooth in R gives kernel-smoothed regression estimates without standard errors.
 A great package that does a lot more (including handling categorical predictors) is np.
 You need to install it from CRAN.

-Recall that $Y_i$ is length and $x_i$ is age.
-The default bandwidth h selection is cross-validation; surprisingly, I found it under-smoothed the data.
+Recall that Y_i is prognostic index and x_i is days hospitalized.
+The default bandwidth h selection is cross-validation.
 The default kernel is Gaussian.